-Tucked away half a mile up a small country lane, Hafod is one of two attractive properties converted from farm buildings and sat high up on the side of the Sugar Loaf Mountain.
-Their position on this small hill farm is utterly beautiful with stunning views of the Black Mountains, the beautiful Bettws Valley and the Sugar Loaf.
+Tucked away half a mile up a small country lane, Hafod is in a magical position, high up on the side of the Sugar Loaf Mountain.
+The holiday cottage has views of the Black Mountains, the Bettws Valley and the Sugar Loaf.
 This is a great spot for bird watching, walking and pony trekking.
 The nearby town of Abergavenny is just 10 minutes away and the area is littered with fantastic restaurants.
-Hafod cottage provides a homely and comfortable base - ideal for a couples holiday, or a family.
+Hafod cottage is ideal for a couples holiday, or a small family.
 Well behaved dogs are most welcome and the farmyard buildings offer 3 stables within sight of the cottages as well as grazing, should you wish to bring your horse.

 Hafod has a kitchen with electric cooker, microwave, fridge and a full range of cooking utensils.
 The charming living/dining room has easy chairs, a TV and a electric wood-effect stove.